With the approval of Windham voters by referendum on November 7, the Windham High School Renovation Project proceeds.

 - On November 27, the district received a letter from the state indicating approval of the project and a reimbursement rate of 79.64%.

 - The state has capped the reimbursable cost of the high school project cost at $78,613,738 for the Board of Education offices, renovation of Windham High School and renovation to accommodate the Windham Early Childhood Center.

 - The project was forwarded to the State Bonding Commission on November 29.

-- Once appointed, the first order of business for this committee is to prepare a Request for Proposal (RFP) for architectural firms, review the proposals and then select an architectural firm.
+- Once appointed, the first order of business for this committee was to prepare a Request for Proposal (RFP) for architectural firms.
+They will then review the proposals and then select an architectural firm.

 - The chosen architectural partner will work with the Building Committee to design the plans for the renovation to meet the educational specifications.